 Benign (Non-Cancerous) Brain Tumors

 A brain tumor is a mass of cells that have grown out of control and formed in or near your brain.
 Brain tumors can be benign (not cancer) or malignant (cancer).
-Most benign tumors grow slowly and do not spread to other parts of the body.
-As a benign brain tumor grows, it will cause symptoms.
+Most benign tumors grow slowly and do not spread to other parts of your body.
+As a benign brain tumor grows, it can cause symptoms.

 What are the types of benign brain tumors?

 There are many types of benign brain tumors.
-You will have imaging tests and likely a biopsy to find out what kind of tumor you have.
+Often, imaging tests and a biopsy are done to find out what kind of tumor you have.
 Some types of benign brain tumors are:

-- Meningioma: These tumors are in the meninges, which is the protective cover around your brain and spinal cord.
-These are the most common type of brain tumors.
+- Meningiomas: These tumors start in the meninges, which are the outer layers of tissue that protect your brain and spinal cord.
+This is the most common type of brain tumor.

-- Schwannoma: These tumors start in Schwann cells which surround nerve cells outside of the brain and spinal cord.
-Vestibular schwannoma (acoustic neuroma) is the most common type and involves the vestibular nerve (part of the inner ear).
+- Schwannomas: These tumors start in Schwann cells which surround the nerve cells outside of the brain and spinal cord.
+Vestibular schwannoma (acoustic neuroma) are the most common type.
+They are slow-growing tumors of the nerve that connect your ear to your brain.

-- Pituitary adenoma: Pituitary adenomas are benign tumors of the pituitary gland which is found at the base of the brain.
-The pituitary gland makes hormones and affects other hormone-producing glands.
+- Pituitary adenomas: These tumors start from the pituitary gland, which is a pea-sized gland at the base of your brain.
+Your pituitary gland makes hormones and regulates hormones in your body.

-- Craniopharyngioma: These tumors make up 10-15% of benign brain tumors.
-They grow near the pituitary gland at the base of the brain.
-They happen more often in children and teens but can happen in adults.
+- Craniopharyngiomas: Tumors that grow near the pituitary gland at the base of your brain.
+They are most often seen in children and teenagers but can be seen in adults too.

-- Glioma: These tumors start in the glial cells in your brain, which support nerve cells and hold brain tissue together.
+- Gliomas: Tumors that start in the glial cells in your brain, which support nerve cells and hold brain tissue together.
 Gliomas can be malignant or benign.
 Gliomas are “graded” from 1 to 4 with 4 being the most aggressive.
-Grades 1 and 2 are usually benign gliomas.
+Grade 1 and 2 gliomas are usually benign.

 What treatments are used for benign brain tumors?

-Treatment for your benign brain tumor will depend on the type of tumor, where it is, how big it is, your age, and if the tumor is causing symptoms.
+Treatment for your benign brain tumor will depend on many factors such as the type of tumor, where it is, how big it is, your age, and if the tumor is causing symptoms.
 The most common treatments for benign brain tumors are surgery and radiation.
 Your provider will decide the best treatment for you.

-- Surgery – In most cases, surgery is used to treat your benign brain tumor.
+- Surgery is the most common treatment for removing benign brain tumors.
 The goal is to remove as much of the tumor as possible without hurting any healthy brain tissue.
 In some cases, only part of the tumor can be safely removed.

 Recovering After a Benign Brain Tumor